dbmcclain/Lisp-Actors/README.md

 [ So all told, these insights have led to the following changes:

-      1. No :CANARY in AES packets.
+-- No :CANARY in AES packets.
 Normal exchanges already have authentication checks, making this redundant.
+During initial handshake negotiation, one packet is sent from Client to Server, and another is sent from Server to Client.
+These packets contain the necessary information to develop a shared session key.
+These initial handshake packets are sent without any authentication.
+Hence, providing no hint as to their correctness.

-      2. No authentication checks during initial handshake dance.
+-- No Authentication during initial handshake dance.
-      3. Some random noise is added to the scalar component of LWE Lattice crypto.

-We don't want to give any hints to attackers.
-They should only be met by silence.

-Item (1) provides no hints of an incorrect decryption during initial handshake.
-For other normal course transmissions, the :CANARY wasn't needed because the packets are authenticated.

-Item (2) provides no hints of incorrect decryption during initial handshake.
-You have no idea whether your trial decryption key is correct or not.
-If not, then you get an incorrect reply-to address and incorrect session keys.
-Either of these lead eventually to silence.

-Item (3) provides for no way to double check your trial subset-sum solution, if there is more than one.
-You have to check all possible subsets.
-If there is finally only one subset solution then you have the correct decryption key.
-But to get there you have to check all possible subsets.
-I won't hold my breath waiting for you to try...]
+Normal exchanges will have authentication to prevent spoofing and DOS attacks.

+-- Some random noise is added to the LWE Lattice scalar component of encryptions This means that it is highly unlikely to ever see a zero noise subset-sum in the scalar component, even when you have the correct subset.
+Again, no hints as to correctness.
+If there is more than one subset-sum solution you won't have any idea which one is the correct one.
+If there is only one solution, then you have it.
+But I won't wait around for you to find it.
+You have to consider all possible subsets of solutions to find the one and only.

 -- 26 October 2023 -- Minimum Sufficient Concepts for Concurrent Programming
 ---